-Many historians believe the Confederacy would’ve won the Civil War had it not been for the smallest of events—an accident.
+Many historians believe the outcome of the Civil War would have been different if it not been for the smallest of events—an accident.
 On September 9, 1862, General Robert E. Lee issued Special Order 191.
 In the early days of his invasion of Maryland, Lee sent this order outlining his plans to move the Army of Northern Virginia.
 Lee laid out the movement and timing for the divisions to follow in order to meet up again.
-His strategy would give his army the upper hand on General McClellan and the Army of the Potomac.
-Copies were made and send out by couriers to his leaders.
+His strategy would give his army the upper hand over General McClellan and the Army of the Potomac.
+Copies were made and sent out by couriers to his leaders.

 Four days later, a Union soldier came upon the area where the Confederates led by General Hill had just vacated.
 He discovered an envelope with three cigars wrapped up in paper.
 The paper turned out to be a copy of Lee’s Special Order 191, carelessly dropped by a courier.
 The Union solder took his discovery back to his commander, and Lee’s written orders describing troop movements were soon placed in the hands of General McClellan.

 The Confederates had lost the element of surprise; the Union was able to anticipate their moves and they were ready.
 The tables turned.
 The historian James McPherson outlines what could have happened if Lee’s plans were never discovered.
 Lee would’ve marched into the North and taken Gettysburg.
 The Northern states, led by Democrats who wanted peace, would’ve voted out Lincoln.
 Even the British, seeing the Union falter, would’ve been eager to avenge their humiliation in the American Revolution and perhaps make a grab for their former colonies.